 Fabric Scoop Sport Flat

 Fabric’s twist on saddle fit is to offer three profiles aimed at different styles of riding: shallow, radius, and flat.
-The latter, featuring the flattest rear section and lowest amount of padding in an aggressive riding design, is preferable for the demands of mountain biking.
-But all three offer a waterproof microfiber cover and flexible base with a comfortable foam support.
-There’s no gimmicks with Fabric — just reliable performance in an affordable package.
+The latter, featuring the flattest rear section and the lowest amount of padding in an aggressive riding design, is preferable for the demands of mountain biking.
+But all three offer a waterproof microfiber cover and flexible base with comfortable foam support.
+There are no gimmicks with Fabric — just reliable performance in an affordable package.

 Fizik Terra Alpaca X5